How to Clean Mold Off Walls

 Mold growth usually occurs in dark, damp, warm environments without proper ventilation.
 Sometimes mold on walls can be due to water damage from plumbing leaks or badly insulated heating pipes that can both cause a build-up of moisture behind walls.
 Prior to cleaning, be sure to fix leaks as soon as you find them, as waterlogged areas allow mold to thrive.

 Not only is it unsightly, mold can also be bad for your health – it releases microscopic spores that can cause allergic reactions, runny noses and sneezing, as well as irritating odors.

-- Wipe dry.
-Wipe the area dry with a cloth, sponge or mop, or allow it to air dry.
+- Wipe dry with a cloth, sponge or mop or allow to air dry.

-- Repeat to prevent new growth.
-Repeat this treatment every 7 days, or more often if new growth appears.
+- Repeat treatment every seven days, or more often if new growth appears.